 In Episode 77, dated 21-7-2016, and lasting 33:40, ‘Poets of the Ghazal’, Julia Copus is joined by poets Debjani Chatterjee, Basir Kazmi and Mimi Khalvati, to explore the long history and contemporary pleasures of the ghazal.

-Purcell Press will publish Debjani's translation of Tagore later this year.
+Purcell Press will publish Debjani's poetry this year.

 Subscribe for tips on how to start selling your book, even before you've written it!